jejl/fesh2/README.md

 to produce `snp`, `prc` and `lst` files.
-By default, once the files have been checked, **fesh2** will provide a summary and then go into a wait state before carrying out another check. **Fesh2** can also be run once for a single check and not go into a wait state.
+By default, once the files have been checked, **fesh2** will provide a summary and then go into a wait state before carrying out another check. **Fesh2** can also be run once for a single check or status report and not go into a wait state.
+Multiple instances can be run simultaneously.
+If drudg output (`snp` or `prc ` files) have been modified by the user and a new schedule becomes available , **fesh2** will download the file but not overwrite Drudg output, but it will warn the user.

 **Fesh2** can be run as a foreground application or as a service in the background.

 ## Compatibility
   * **Fesh2** has been tested for the following Python versions:
     * 2.7.16
+    * 3.5.3
     * 3.7.3
-    * 3.8.2
-  * Limited testing has been carried out with version 3.5.3 but it appears to work with this version too.

 ## Installation
 **Fesh2** will eventually be distributed as part of the